truar/developer-blog/content/articles/build-deploy-vue-app-in-firebase-with-cloudrun-backend.md

 }
 ```
 > * `source`: Redirect HTTP request `api` to the Cloud Run service
 > * `run`: The Cloud Run service name `serviceId` and the `region`.
-Remember from the first article, we deployed a Cloud Run service called `gcp-cloudrun-back` in the region `europe-west1`.
+Remember [from the first article](/deploying-an-app-in-gcp-part1), we deployed a Cloud Run service called `gcp-cloudrun-back` in the region `europe-west1`.
 >
-> This configuration is really great to avoid `CORS` configuration, where most of the times, this can lead to security issue if not thought carefully.
+> This configuration is really great to avoid `CORS` configuration, where most of the times, this can lead to security issues if not thought carefully.
 So if possible, let's avoid those problems.

 Here is the final form of the `firebase.json` file:
 ```json